-Harrison M. Bains, Jr. Mr. Bains, 72, has served as a member of our Board of Directors since July 2014.
+Harrison M. Bains, Jr. Mr. Bains, 73, has served as a member of our Board of Directors since July 2014.
 Mr. Bains served in multiple roles at Bristol Myers Squibb Company, including Vice President, Treasurer and acting Chief Financial Officer from 1988 through his retirement in 2004.
 Mr. Bains's career also includes serving as Senior Vice President of the Primary Industries group at Chase Manhattan Bank and 11 years with RJR Nabisco and two of its predecessor companies as Senior Vice President and Treasurer.
-He currently serves as a director and chairman of the Mercer Funds, Inc., a registered investment company, and as a director of Bank of America Funds.
-He has served as a member of the board of trustees of the Park Avenue Armory since October 2007 and the Civil War Trust since September 2007, and previously served as a member of the board of trustees of the University of Redlands from October 1989 to May 2013 and as a member of the board of directors of BG Medicine, Inc. from 2007 to 2015.
+He currently serves as a director and chairman of the Mercer Funds, Inc., a registered investment company.
+He has served as a member of the board of trustees of the Park Avenue Armory since October 2007 and the Civil War Trust since September 2007, and previously served as a member of the board of trustees of the University of Redlands from October 1989 to May 2013, as a member of the board of directors of BG Medicine, Inc. from 2007 to 2015 and as a member of the Board of Directors of Bank of America Funds from 2010 to 2016.
 Mr. Bains earned an M.B.A from the University of California, Berkeley and a B.A. in economics from the University of Redlands.
 He also completed the Advanced Management Program at Harvard Business School.
 His extensive experience in the biotechnology industry provides him with the qualifications to serve on our Board of Directors.